 In order to reserve your share, please use our online order form.
 If you would prefer to use a paper copy, please contact us at firstname.lastname@example.org or 240.457.2558.

-We offer a choice of two meat share programs, Prix Fixe or A La Carte, both at the farm and at our year-round indoor stand at the Montgomery Farm Women’s Market in Bethesda.
+We offer a choice of two meat share programs, Prix Fixe or A La Carte, both at the farm and at the Petworth Community Farmers Market, in DC.

 We also offer a Winter Storage Share, starting in November of 2014 and running through February 2015.